mplutka/tm-bt-led/README.md

 ## Launch

-1. Inside the code dir in the CLI, type `npm run f12019` or `npm run assetto` and hit enter
+1. Inside the code dir in the CLI, type `f12019.bat` or `assetto.bat` and hit enter

 2. Press both upper buttons on the TM BT and let it connect.
 It shouldn't be paired to your PC or other device before doing this!

-3. Watch the code output, the device should display "F1 2019" or "ASSE CORS" if all went well.
+3. If it is not picking up any devices ("2.
+Discovering devices" or "1.
+Starting scan..." never shows up), try restarting the script.

+4. It should say "5.
+Listening for game data..." if all went well.
+If not also try to unplug and replug the USB stick and start over.

-4. Start the game itself and enjoy (hopefully).
+5. Start the game itself and enjoy.
 For F1 2019 you need to activate and configure telemetry broadcast in the settings (change IP and leave frequency at 60Hz).